malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 no longer adhering to Brownian motion.

 ### Breakdown in rotational coupling

-Another unusual behaviour of supercooled liquids, is the breakdown of the Stokes--Einstein--Debye relations, that is, the proportionality in @eq:sed_proportionality no longer holds true.
-Experimental evidence of this is displayed in @fig:trans_rot_otp and supported by additional studies. [@cite]

-![Translational an rotational coupling within ortho-terphenyl breaks down below 290K \
-*Figure from @Chang1994 used with permission © Elsevier* ](../placeholder_figure.png){#fig:trans_rot_otp width=80%}

 The idea that the rotational and translational diffusion constants were proportional to each other